joao-osilva/joao-osilva.github.io/_posts/2017-10-14-Cloud-Messaging-with-RabbitMQ-and-AMQP.md

 So any tool that create/interpret messages that conform with this data format, can interoperate regardless of its implementation language.

-#### The AMQP 0.9.1 model
 <img src="/assets/img/amqp-model.png" width="500">
-- The workflow consists in:
+The AMQP 0.9.1 model consists in:

-  - Messages that are published to exchanges
+&nbsp;&nbsp;1.
+Messages that are published to exchanges

-  - These exchanges distribute the messages to queues based on a binding(rule)
+&nbsp;&nbsp;2.
+These exchanges distribute the messages to queues based on a binding(rule)

-  - The consumers then fetch/pull messages from these queues
+&nbsp;&nbsp;3.
+The consumers then fetch/pull messages from these queues

 Some of the model entities are: